Kids’ Chapter Books: 20 Must-ReadsFeb 27, 2022

 Scenes from this book feel as real to me as my own memories.
 One that’s truly engraved is the miniature vardo caravan Miss Brooke and the Admiral surprise Kizzy with.
 They makeover the garden so the caravan is in its own mini orchard and Miss Brooke sews apples onto trees because they wouldn’t be fruiting at that time of the year.
 They do it out of love, so Kizzy will have a space of her own.

 I think this book impacted me so much because of the way love and kindness is expressed between the characters.
 Another terrific one for food (and we know kids love imaging the delicious treats in fiction!): Gran’s cake in the pan, Miss Brooke’s teas, the spread at the Admiral’s.
 I’m salivating, now.

 4. Quirky Tails by Paul Jennings

 Bought with pocket money from a school magazine, I only chose this title because an older girl I admired on my school bus told me it looked good.
 I’m easily led but it turned out well because this collection of short stories was my favourite thing on the planet for a good few years.

-Paul Jennings’ writing is astoundingly imaginative and fun, and these stories are a delight.
 They take such unexpected twists and are so inventive, I think you feel freer from reading any one of them.
 I felt very heartened when I recommended the book to my dad and he loved the writing too.
 I remember us talking about which stories we liked best and how they surprised us with the turns they took.
-My dad is the first person I share my writing with now and I believe the seed for this comes from our back and forth about Paul Jennings’ work.
+My dad is the first person I share my writing with now and I believe the seed for this comes from the fact we could read alongside one another like this; from our back and forth about Paul Jennings’s work.